A Report on the Social Work Science Day 2021

 FH-Prof. Mag.
 Dr. Johannes PflegerlHead of Research Institute

-Ilse Arlt Institute for Social Inclusion Research Lecturer Deputy Academic Director Social Work Department of Social Sciences
+Ilse Arlt Institute for Social Inclusion Research Lecturer Deputy Academic Director Social Work (MA) Department of Social Sciences